open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/mutation.md

 ---

 The mutation feature allows Gatekeeper to not only validate created Kubernetes resources but also modify them based on defined mutation policies.
-The feature is still in an alpha stage, so the final form can still change.

-Status: alpha
+> 🚧 This feature is in _beta_ stage and it is enabled by default.

 ## Mutation CRDs